Aardvarchaeology is penned by Swedish archaeologist Martin Rundkvist, who spends most of his pixels on actual

 The New Scientist science news blog is written by various editors, editorial assistants, managers, consultants and contributors to the magazine and offers short-ish posts about a variety of subjects in the science news.

 This science blog from Seed Magazine editor Jonah Lehrer is chock full of delightful posts that aren't too long, aren't too confrontational, and aren't too technical while still managing to be interesting and often humorous.

 This blog hosts posts from several anonymous public health scientists and practitioners, all of whom sign their posts "revere" in recognition of patriot Paul Revere's membership on the first local U.

 Psychology professor Greta Munger and her writer husband Dave have been blogging their interests regularly on Cognitive Daily for three solid years, making them among the original SciBloggers.

 Journalist Eric Berger covers science news with the sensitivity of a comedy writer for SNL, while still managing to convey the details of real scientific research and offering links to those who want to take things a lot more seriously than he's able to muster.

-art beauty blogging business cars cooking design dogs education entertainment fashion finance fitness food football gadgets gardening gossip health humor internet internet marketing investing jewelry lifestyle marketing money music news parenting personal personal finance photography politics real estate relationships reviews science seo shopping soccer software sports technology travel web 2.0 web design women wordpress writing
+art beauty blogging business design dogs education entertainment entrepreneur fashion finance fitness food football gadgets gardening gossip health humor internet internet marketing investing jewelry lifestyle marketing money music news parenting personal personal finance photography politics real estate relationships reviews science seo shopping soccer software sports technology travel web 2.0 web design weight loss women wordpress writing